 What is the Internet?

 Most of us think we know the answer to this question.
 Our conception of the internet usually goes something like this: “the internet is what you access when you type (or speak) a search query into Google, or some other search engine.”
-Some of us might give a more sophisticated answer, perhaps noting that “The internet is the vast web of interconnected computer networks, available to anyone who has an internet connection.”
+Some of us might give a more sophisticated answer, perhaps noting, “The internet is the vast web of interconnected computer networks, available to anyone who has an internet connection.”

 This second part of the internet is known by various names, including the “deep web,” the “licensed web,” and the “proprietary web.”
 Whatever you choose to call it, this is the part of the internet that includes all the online journals, databases, and scholarly publications that form the backbone of academic research, and which you can typically only access through university libraries.